aditya4singla/ece445/notebooks/asingla4/README.md

 Due to this being the week of spring break, we did not meet.
 During this perioud we also received a notification that there were some complications with our orders, and thus we will need to resubmit the order soon.

+## 3/23/2022 - Ordered Parts
+Today we met to figure out what went wrong with our previous order.
+We also researched alternate lasers to use since the one we ordered earlier was not bright enough for our needs.
+We were able to put in our order for all the parts we needed.

+## 3/25/2022 - TA Meeting
+We met our TA today and discussed more about what to do while we waited on our parts to arrive.
+We decided to concentrate on writing the code required to use the GPS as well as what our timeline for the next few weeks should look like.
+We also secured the capacitors and resistors we will need from the free part section in the lab.

+## 3/28/2022 - Parts again
+Today we got an email from facilities saying that there was another issue while ordering parts.
+This time due to some issue on the facilities side, our order cart was lost.
+Thus, we all met today again to work on ordering the parts.
+We also had a quick zoom call with our TA to ask him how to order the parts without any issues arising.

+## 3/30/2022 - GPS Code
+Today we all met and discussed how to go about writing the code necessary for the GPS.
+We were able to find a resource which will be extremely helpful once our parts arrive. https://circuitdigest.com/microcontroller-projects/gps-interfacing-with-pic16f877a#

+## 3/31/2022 - Laser Testing and Lab Notebook
+Today we met to update our lab notebooks for the last few weeks.
+We also tested the new laser that just arrived today.